AlEscher/EasyAvatar/README.md

 3. In the folder that opens, navigate to "TS3Client" -> "plugins"
 4. Copy EasyAvatar.dll into the folder
 5. Start TeamSpeak 3
-6. In TeamSpeak, if you click on Extras -> Options -> Addons you should see "EasyAvatar" under Plugins
+6. In TeamSpeak, if you click on "Tools" -> "Options" -> "Addons" you should see "EasyAvatar" under Plugins

 ### Context menu